michal-gabay/code-examples/react-redux-middleware/README.md

 <br/>

 ## Example 1: redux-middleware-example
-A simple example of middleware usage
+A simple example of redux middleware usage

+## Example 2: thunk-example
+A simple example of redux thunk

+## Example 3: redux-loading-and-error-states
+An example of redux thunk using the Request, Success & Failure pattern